tenchim86/jailman/blueprints/plex/readme.md

 ### Config Parameters:
 - beta: set to `true` if you want to run the plex beta (previously known as "plexpass").
 Please note: This is not required for plexpass features
+- ramdisk: set to a size in MB if you want to use a ramdisk for plex transcodes

 For more information about plex, please see the Plex website: